Udacity-AdvancedCloudDevOps-Project3/cdond-c3-projectstarter/README-zakarya/README.txt

 kvdb.io

 We created prometheus ubuntu instance by manually creating a CloudFormation stack with name "udapeople-prometheus" from the file in the project path  ~/cloudformation-templates-zakarya/create-prometheus-instance.yml
+Also manuall yinstalling node-exporter in the prometheus instance